This post tells you everything about Windows Movie Maker.

-The wagon did not stop there; you could also directly export movies to DVDs, YouTube.
+The wagon did not stop there; you could also directly export movies to DVDs, and YouTube.

 With the discontinuation of Windows Live, the conventional editor made a comeback as Windows Movie Maker 2012.
 It came bearing gifts in support of H.264/MP4, which became the default export format.

 Industry experts have attributed the move to Windows moving into the next generation of user interface and accessibility.
-WMV provided the utility, but it felt out of place in the new scheme of things.
+WMV (Windows Media Video) provided the utility, but it felt out of place in the new scheme of things.

-Microsoft introduced Story Mix App, which was concise as the actual movie maker replacement.
+Microsoft introduced Story Mix App, which was a rather concise replacement for the actual movie maker.
 They filled the gap after a period of two years with a cloud-based editor that kept on giving.

-The focus has been the new age of content creators who want to quickly create videos with soundtracks, neat effects without requiring gruesome efforts.
+The focus of the new editing tool has been the new age of content creators who want to quickly create videos with soundtracks and neat effects without requiring gruesome efforts.

 After a short stint, the Story Mix app was replaced by the Microsoft Photos app, which included a video editor.
 Users can rely on the Photos app for their standard video editing needs while experiencing the streamlined user interface.

-To an average joe, the Photos app looks like just another photo viewer.
+To an average person, the Photos app looks like just another photo viewer.
 However, it packs an experience and more utilities in its bag.
-The powerful video editor on it can be used to create slideshows, videos automatically or from scratch with effects, texts, and more.
+The powerful video editor can create slideshows and videos, automatically or from scratch, with effects, text, and more.

 You can access the video editor app by clicking on the Video Editor button.
 Or, you can right-click on any video and start editing the video with the photo app.

-Similar to Windows Movie Maker, the photos app comes as a free utility with Windows 10.
-You can always download it from the MS store when you cannot find it on your PC for some reason.
+Similar to Windows Movie Maker, the Photos app comes as a free utility with Windows 10.
+You can always download it from the MS Store if you can’t find it on your PC for some reason.

-It was first released in 2012 as a generic photo viewer before getting the upgrade with a capable video editor.
-The Story Mix app was merged into Microsoft Photos, as we have discussed earlier.
+The Photos app was first released in 2012 as a generic photo viewer before being upgraded with a capable video editor.
+The Story Mix app was merged into Microsoft Photos.

-People were apprehensive at first, but the constant features update made it difficult to ignore.
+People were apprehensive at first, but constant updates to its features made the Photos app difficult to ignore.

-Add different 3D effects and animations alike for saving on the visual effects designer.
-Search for the right element from the library and apply them right away.
+3D Effects and Animations: Add different 3D effects and animations alike when saving on the visual effects designer.
+Search for the right elements in the library and apply them right away.

-Auto backup all your video projects and data to the OneDrive cloud account.
-The automatic backup feature has been phased out while you can manually configure it to back all your projects.
+Sync Videos and Projects to the Cloud: Auto backup all your video projects and data to a OneDrive cloud account.
+The automatic backup feature has been phased out for a while, but you can do the backup manually.

-There are no transitions for you to use in the Photos app.
-Transitions are used to tie two scenes, clips together.
-Often used to open or end a video, transitions provide a segue for the content.
+No Transitions: There are no transitions for you to use in the Photos app.
+Transitions are used to tie two scenes or clips together.
+They are often used to open or end a video; transitions provide a segue for the content.